DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

    - Under **Filename**, enter **env.py**
    - Under **Contents** copy and paste the contents of **env.py** into the box provided
    - Then click **Save Changes**
-19. Everything should now be set up for deployment i.e. the database name, the 'secret' environment variables, the *render.com webservice name*
+19. Everything should now be set up for deployment i.e. the database name, the 'secret' environment variables, <br>the *render.com web service name*
 20. At the top right of the Render Dashboard, click **Manual Deploy** then **Deploy latest commit**
-21. The date, time and *Building In progess* spinner will be displayed
+21. The date, time and *Building In progress* spinner will be displayed
 21. Ensure there are no errors.
 Render will display the message **Your service is live** in the log,<br>whilst above the log, the word **Live** will be shown in green
-22. Click the URL link of the form **https:\/\/\<webservice-name>.onrender.com/**
+22. Click the URL link of the form **https:\/\/\<web-service-name>.onrender.com/**

 ### How to Fork the Repository
 1. Log in (or sign up) to Github.